York and Chololate: Uncomfortable History and Global Connections

 Chocolate is often referenced in academic and popular history to attract a broader readership, even in texts to which it bears tangential relation.
 Beyond its suitability for wordplay – puns involving ‘dark’, ‘rich’, ‘bitter’ and ‘sweet’ appear unsurprisingly often in the literature – its connotations of luxury and exotic sensuality render it a fertile topic through which to attract media and public attention.
 Simultaneously, as a product widely available across the world, chocolate holds a personal connection to each person.
 It is imbued with a domestic nostalgia, and consumers are often divided over which kind of chocolate is ‘best’, be it in terms of ingredients, brand or cocoa origin.

-Nonetheless, Uncomfortable York (UnYork) seeks to assist in critically analysing our discourses surrounding cocoa and chocolate.
-To unpick York’s role here requires engagement with the discussions of race, class and gender at the heart of Uncomfortable Oxford’s mission.
+Nonetheless, Uncomfortable York (UnYork) seeks to assist in critically analysing discourses surrounding cocoa and chocolate.
+To unpick York’s role here requires engagement with the difficult discussions of how York's chocolate trade was shaped by histories of race, class and gender.
 Chocolate is intrinsically an international commodity; whilst cocoa originates from Central America, over 70% of global cultivation today is based in West African countries, particularly in Côte d’Ivoire and Ghana.
 The modern confectionery industry blends cocoa sourced from farms in locations as far flung as Papua New Guinea, Cameroon and Guatemala.
 The proliferation of cocoa across the equator bears significant ties to economic initiatives connected to European empire, primarily for Spanish, French, German, British and Belgian manufacture.
-To this day the production of cocoa reflects its colonial roots, as producers in the global South are often separated from the concentration of cocoa refinery in the global North, though companies such as Fire Mountain, York Cocoa Works and One One Cacao seek to challenge this through endeavours to share expertise and equipment.
+To this day, the production of cocoa reflects its colonial roots, as producers in the global South are often separated from the concentration of cocoa refineries in the global North.
+Modern companies such as Fire Mountain, York Cocoa Works and One One Cacao seek to challenge this North-South divide through endeavours to share expertise and equipment.

 UnYork is not alone in this project.
 Crucial work on uncovering the prevalence of unfree and indentured labour practices within historic Rowntree supply chains, entitled Rowntree Colonial Histories and Legacies, is being conducted by The Rowntree Society, a heritage arm of the family charitable trusts.
-Along with reparation and repatriation initiatives co-led by the Harewood Estate, these projects constituted foundational source materials for my dissertation, and it is within these discussions that we found an opportunity for Uncomfortable Cities to develop, through its York branch, a new walking tour which would provide an engaging public activity to collaboratively discuss these uncomfortable histories.
+Along with reparation and repatriation initiatives co-led by the Harewood Estate, these projects constituted foundational source materials for our research, and it is within these discussions that we found an opportunity for Uncomfortable Tours to develop a new walking tour which would provide an engaging public activity to collaboratively discuss these uncomfortable histories.

-This heritage tour is also a work of collaboration and co-curation with prominent public history organisations.
-The first of these is the University of York’s Institute for Public Understanding of the Past (IPUP), our primary provider of access to grants and student internships.
-Another crucial partner is York Festival Of Ideas, who will host our launch within their 2023 Summer Events Programme.
+This heritage tour is also a work of co-curation with prominent public history organisations.
+The University of York’s Institute for Public Understanding of the Past (IPUP), provided the initial funding.
+Another crucial partner is the York Festival Of Ideas, who hosted our launch within their 2023 Summer Events Programme.
 As well as the aforementioned Rowntree Society, other supporters include the York Civic Trust and the York St John Department of History.
-We are also in the process of consulting local community groups on the content and delivery of the tour itself, in order to assess the efficacy and appropriacy of our new branch.

-Excitingly, student interns from IPUP will support the run-up to the June events.
-In assisting the construction of our first tour and creating a research base for our further tours, we hope that these postgraduates can broaden the scope of what UnYork can offer our city, as well as obtaining a chance to develop their professional skills within heritage projects.
+Excitingly, student interns from IPUP and across the different university spaces are the primary guides for the tours.
+Students from IPUP assisted in the construction of our first tour and with developing a research base for our talks and workshops.
+This serves as an exceptional skill-building opportunity and, we hope that these postgraduates can broaden the scope of what UnYork can offer our city, while obtaining a chance to develop their professional skills within heritage projects.

 written by Charlie Cayzer